Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Contact-Details/readme.md

 The field mapping can be imported by using the _fieldMapping.json_ file.

+> [!NOTE]
+phoneNumber is not added to the _fieldMapping.json_ because it is realy used in combination with HelloID Provisioning.

 ### Connection settings

 The following settings are required to connect to the API.